masasakano/music_i18n/README.md

   * `UPDATE_YOUTUBE_MARSHAL` : set this if you want to *update* the marshal-ed Youtube data from the remote Youtube server.
 If this is set, `SKIP_YOUTUBE_MARSHAL` is ignored and treated as set.
 Note that even if this is set, this does *not* create the marshal-ed data.
 For creating them, use `lib/tasks/save_marshal_youtube.rake`
   * For more detail about caching, refer to the comment at the head of `app/controllers/concerns/module_youtube_api_aux.rb`
 * `CAPYBARA_LONGER_TIMEOUT` : If set with an integer in second, Capybara system-tests wait for a longer wait time in specific blocks (see method `with_longer_wait` in `/test/helpers/test_system_helper.rb`).
+* `PRINT_DEBUG_INFO` : If set, display some debug information in some tests (especially for system tests, where the location of the error may be hard to pin point).
+Recommended to be used only temporarily, perhaps with a single test file.

 ##### Preparation for testing #####